 White & Case LLP has expanded its mergers and acquisitions and capital markets capabilities with the addition of Eric Hwang, formerly of Oracle Corp.
-(ORCL), and Christopher Rose, formerly of CODA Automotive, as partners in the Silicon Valley office.
+(ORCL:US), and Christopher Rose, formerly of CODA Automotive, as partners in the Silicon Valley office.

 As director of corporate development at Oracle Corp., Hwang was involved in managing Oracle’s acquisitions, including its purchase of social media marketer Vitrue, project portfolio management vendor Skire, telecommunications software provider GoAhead Software and knowledge management vendor InQuira.

 At electric-vehicle maker CODA, Rose served as senior vice president of corporate development, in addition to managing CODA’s legal, risk management, and environmental, health and safety departments

 With the arrival of Hwang and Rose, White & Case has added 11 new partners this year to its global mergers and acquisitions practice.
 The firm has lawyers in 38 offices in 26 countries.

 Jones Day Expands in London With Nabarro Employment Team